-A student must be in attendance for a minimum of 5 consecutive hours (300 minutes) to be considered a full school day.
+A student must be in attendance for a minimum of 5 consecutive hours (300 minutes) to be considered a full school day, 2.5 hours (150 minutes) for a half day for grades two through five, and 2 hours (120 minutes) for Kindergarten through first grade.
 When your child arrives after the official start time, parents are required to sign their child in at the office.
-Students who leave school early for reasons of illness, appointments, or notes from home will be released only to the parent unless prior arrangements have been made through the Building Principal.
+Students who leave school early for reasons of illness, appointments, or notes from home will be released only to the parent unless prior arrangements have been made through the school office.
 Parents are required to sign their child out in the office.